HUMAN RIGHTS ISSUES

 CJA lawyers are working with co-counsel Amal Clooney and Gibson, Dunn & Crutcher LLP on behalf of five Yazidi women and girls in U.S. v.
 Nisreen Assad Ibrahim Bahar (a/k/a “Umm Sayyaf”).
 Our clients are seeking to enforce their rights as victims of Umm Sayyaf and to hold her to account for the crimes that she committed against them and their community, starting with seeing her transferred to the U.S. to stand trial for her human rights crimes, including torture, sex trafficking, and genocide.
 The crimes of Umm Sayyaf and other ISIL members should be adjudicated in transparent public proceedings, with meaningful participation by victims and due process protections for all defendants, regardless of the charges against them.

 On April 19, 2021, our clients submitted a motion in federal court asking that the U.S. government respect their rights under the Crime Victims’ Rights Act (CVRA).
+On July 2, 2021, the U.S. Government filed its Response, which we replied to on July 21, 2021.
 The CVRA was designed to ensure that the interests of victims are represented in the criminal justice process.
 Rights under the CVRA include the right to confer with prosecutors, to receive timely notice, and to be heard at stages throughout the criminal proceedings.

 CJA has sought to enforce the rights of atrocity victims under the CVRA in other cases, including the U.S. prosecution of Michael Sang Correa.